-- Applying the Office of Terrorism and Financial Intelligence's (TFI) tools and authorities in the most strategic and effective way to identify, disrupt, and dismantle TCOs, including Mexican DTOs. - Coordinating and collaborating with Mexican counterparts to track and disrupt criminal networks by addressing systemic AML/CFT issues.
-This effort requires Treasury to work with Mexican partners and the U.S. interagency to leverage diplomatic engagement, law enforcement, intelligence, and regulatory tools. - Threats to the international financial system are constantly evolving, and it is imperative that the U.S. and Mexico address these increasing challenges to U.S. and Mexico national security.
+- o Applying TFI's tools and authorities in the most strategic and effective way to identify, disrupt, and dismantle TCOs, including Mexican DTOs. - o Coordinating and collaborating with Mexican counterparts to track and disrupt criminal networks by addressing systemic AML/CFT issues.
+This effort requires Treasury to work with Mexican partners and the U.S. interagency to leverage diplomatic engagement, law enforcement, intelligence, and regulatory tools. - o Threats to the international financial system are constantly evolving, and it is imperative that the U.S. and Mexico address these increasing challenges to U.S. and Mexico national security.